SUNDAY, FEBRUARY 15

 Pamela L. Swatkowski, Director, Regulatory Affairs, Abbott Molecular, Inc.

-SC17: Commercialization Boot Camp: Manual for Success in the Molecular Diagnostics Marketplace - (Detailed Agenda)
+SC17: Commercialization Boot Camp: Manual for Success in Molecular Diagnostics

 Elaine Cheung, Business & Corporate Development, Illumina